sumit-gupta91/Coding-Guidelines/README.md

 console.log(foo[0], bar[0]); // => 9, 9
 ```

-To get the class of every variable that we have defined use Object.prototype.toString()
+To get the class of every variable that we have defined use Object.prototype.toString() in place of typeof as typeof is just not very discriminating
 ```
 var toString = Object.prototype.toString;